 - 1.38 Denying those who are financially excluded from access to the financial sector is an issue for deposit takers.
-Reference should be made to the guidance given in Part I, paragraphs 5.4.56 to 5.4.60, and Annex 1-I. - 1.39 The "financially excluded" are not a homogeneous category of uniform risk.
+Reference should be made to the guidance given in Part I, paragraphs 5.3.110 to 5.3.114, and Annex 1-I. - 1.39 The "financially excluded" are not a homogeneous category of uniform risk.
 Some financially excluded persons may represent a higher risk of money laundering regardless of whether they provide standard or non standard tokens to confirm their identity, e.g., a passport holder who qualifies only for a basic account on credit grounds.
-Firms may wish to consider whether any additional KYC information (see Part I, section 5.6) or monitoring (see Part I, Chapter 6) of the size and expected volume of transactions would be useful in respect of some financially excluded categories, based on the firm's own experience of their operation. - 1.40 In other cases, where the available evidence of identity is limited, and the firm judges that the individual cannot reasonably be expected to provide more, but that the business relationship should nevertheless go ahead, it should consider instituting enhanced monitoring arrangements over the customer's transactions and activity (see Part I, Chapter 6).
+Firms may wish to consider whether any additional customer information, or monitoring of the size and expected volume of transactions, would be useful in respect of some financially excluded categories, based on the firm's own experience of their operation. - 1.40 In other cases, where the available evidence of identity is limited, and the firm judges that the individual cannot reasonably be expected to provide more, but that the business relationship should nevertheless go ahead, it should consider instituting enhanced monitoring arrangements over the customer's transactions and activity (see Part I, section 5.7).
 In addition, the firm should consider whether restrictions should be placed on the customer's ability to migrate to other, higher risk products or services. - 1.41 Where an applicant produces non-standard documentation, staff should be discouraged from citing the ML Regulations as an excuse for not opening an account before giving proper consideration to the evidence available, referring up the line for advice as necessary.
 It may be that at the conclusion of that process a considered judgement may properly be made that the evidence available does not provide a sufficient level of confidence that the applicant is who he claims to be, in which event a decision not to open the account would be fully justified.
 Staff should bear in mind that the ML Regulations are not explicit as to what is and is not acceptable evidence of identity.